Rupak-25/Birthday-Wish-Template-2024/README.md

 I made this by using HTML5, CSS3, JAVASCRIPT.
 If anyone wants this exact design, then he/she can copy this project's github link.
 Clone it & modify it according to your need.

-Click on the image given below, to see the final outcome of this project.
+Below 👇 the given video is to showcase the final outcome of this project.